-When an exposure of sensitive and critical elements cannot be avoided, the exposure time and conditions shall be recorded.
+When an exposure of contamination sensitive and critical elements cannot be avoided, the exposure time and conditions shall be recorded.

 ECSS-Q-ST-70-01_0500044

 A set of assembly tools and equipment for assembly and integration shall be used and maintained in clean conditions.